-The NHS is writing to those patients to let them know that they have been identified as clinically extremely vulnerable and to offer them advice and guidance on reducing their risk of infection from COVID-19 as well as shielding advice for those who live, work or travel to areas where shielding advice is in place.
+The NHS is writing by letter, and for those who have previously registered one with their GP, by email, to those patients to let them know that they have been identified as clinically extremely vulnerable and to offer them advice and guidance on reducing their risk of infection from COVID-19 as well as shielding advice for those who live, work or travel to areas where shielding advice is in place.

 The letter includes details about the clinically extremely vulnerable person service being provided by the Government, and invites patients to contact this service to register for help and support as and when appropriate to current shielding policy.

-NHS Digital will also process personal data when patients use the NHS Digital SPL Shielding Note Service in order for a shield note to be issued to clinically extremely vulnerable patients where and when applicable.
+NHS Digital will also process personal data when patients use the NHS Digital delivered, NHS.UK Get Vitamin D Supplements Service to request free vitamin D supplements to be issued to clinically extremely vulnerable patients where they have applied for them.

 NHS Digital is the controller of the personal data in the List under the General Data Protection Regulation 2016 (GDPR) jointly with the Secretary of State for Health and Social Care, who has directed NHS Digital to collect and analyse data for purposes relating to COVID-19 under the COVID-19 Public Health Directions 2020 (COVID-19 Directions).